Vietnam.vn - Nền tảng quảng bá Việt Nam

 Police recommend people be vigilant when looking at summer camp registration sites that show signs of fraud - Photo: Hanoi Police

-According to information from Hanoi City Police on May 9, a woman in Hoang Mai district was recently scammed out of more than 1 billion VND when she registered her child for a "junior military summer camp" on Facebook.
+According to information from Hanoi City Police on May 9, a woman in Hoang Mai district was recently scammed out of more than 1 billion VND when she registered her child for a "junior army summer camp" on Facebook.

 Seeing that Ms. M. had a need, the subject lured her into giving him her phone number and switched to texting on Zalo and Telegram.
-They asked Ms. M. to do "surveys" to achieve a high credit score.
+They asked Ms. M. to do "surveys" to get a high credit score.

-Ms. M. participated in "survey 1" with the amount of more than 3 million VND, "survey 2" with the amount of more than 10 million VND, both received a refund and a small survey fee.
-When participating in "survey 3" with the amount of 35 million VND, Ms. M. did not receive any money.
+Ms. M. participated in "Survey 1" with the amount of more than 3 million VND, "Survey 2" with the amount of more than 10 million VND, both received a refund and a small survey fee.
+When participating in "Survey 3" with the amount of 35 million VND, Ms. M. did not receive any money.

-It is worth mentioning that the police agency has previously warned many times about fraudulent tricks when registering for courses such as "Summer Camp for Skills - Junior People's Police Semester", "Summer Camp for Skills - People's Police Semester", "Summer Army Camp", "Summer Army Experience"... on social networks, but there are still victims who fall into the trap.
+It is worth mentioning that the police agency has previously warned many times about fraudulent tricks when registering for courses such as "Summer Camp for Skills - Junior People's Police Semester", "Summer Camp for Skills - People's Police Semester", "Military Summer Camp", "Summer Military Experience"... on social networks, but there are still victims who fall into the trap.

 The Hanoi City Police Department of Cyber Security and High-Tech Crime Prevention recommends that people be vigilant.
 When parents want to register their children for experiential and skill courses, they should contact or call schools and units to ask and verify clearly.